yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/charttitle-update.md

 ---
-title: "Update charttitle"
+title: "Update workbookChartTitle"
-description: "Update the properties of charttitle object."
+description: "Update the properties of workbookChartTitle object."
 author: "lumine2008"
 localization_priority: Normal
 ms.prod: "excel"
 doc_type: apiPageType
 ---

-# Update charttitle
+# Update workbookChartTitle

 Namespace: microsoft.graph

-Update the properties of charttitle object.
+Update the properties of workbookChartTitle object.
 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).